C0d3-Bre4k3rs/HTBCyberApocalypseCTF2024-Writeups/fake-boost/README.md

 ### Part 1 😎

-Upon examining the pcapng we see that it' essense an HTTP communication, and on closer look we can find specifically one interesting packet, that seems to contain a long base64 encoded string - some sort of a powershell exploit:
+Upon examining the pcapng we see that it's essense is an HTTP communication, and on closer look we can find specifically one interesting packet, that seems to contain a long base64 encoded string - some sort of a powershell exploit:

 ![screenshot1](_images/screenshot1.png)